jaideepheer/LPU-CSE406-CA2.SwingTextEditor/README.md

 To run the program,
  - Download the `SwingTextEditor-*.zip` or the `SwingTextEditor-*.tar` file from the [releases](https://github.com/jaideepheer/LPU-CSE406-CA2.SwingTextEditor/releases) page.
  - Extract the zip file to wherever you like and open the `SwingTextEditor-*` folder.
- - On windows, double click the `./bin/SwingTextEditor.bat` file.
+ - On windows, double-click the `./bin/SwingTextEditor.bat` file.
  - On linux/MAC, run the `./bin/SwingTextEditor` file.

 You can also download the `SwingTextEditor-*.jar` and run it directly using the command,